 Where in Space Asteroids are located?

-Most of the asteroids are located in the asteroid belt in a large donut-shaped ring between the orbits of Mars and Jupiter.
+Most of the asteroids are located in the asteroid belt in a large doughnut-shaped ring between the orbits of Mars and Jupiter.
 Asteroids orbit approximately 2 to 4 AU (186 million to 370 million miles/300 million to 600 million kilometers) from the sun.

-Sometimes due to gravitational interactions with planets some asteroids get altered and as a result they end up coming closer to the Sun and to the Earth.
-These Asteroids are called Near Earth Asteroids.
+Sometimes due to gravitational interactions with planets, some asteroids get altered and as a result, they end up coming closer to the Sun and to the Earth.
+These Asteroids are called Near-Earth Asteroids.

 When Asteroids actually cross Earth's orbital path are called Earth-Crossers and an asteroid is called a Potentially Hazardous Asteroid (PHA) if it will come less than .05 AU from Earth.

-How Asteroids are formed?
+How are Asteroids formed?

-Do you know that most of the asteroids are irregular in shape and it is difficult to spot them in the space because they are made up of dark material and are difficult to find against the darkness of outer space.
-Asteroids revolve around the sun in elliptical orbit and have some quite erratic movements.
+Do you know that most of the asteroids are irregular in shape and it is difficult to spot them in the space because they are made up of dark material and are difficult to find against the darkness of outer space?
+Asteroids revolve around the sun in an elliptical orbit and have some quite erratic movements.

 As we have read above that asteroids are made up of rocks with some clay, silicate and with different types of metals mostly nickel and iron.
-In some asteroids according to the astronomers some kind of precious metals are found like gold and platinum.
-In some asteroids wide varieties of minerals have also been found like olivine and pyroxene and these minerals are also found on meteorites that have landed on Earth.
+In some asteroids, according to the astronomers, some kind of precious metals are found like gold and platinum.
+In some asteroids, wide varieties of minerals have also been found like olivine and pyroxene and these minerals are also found on meteorites that have landed on Earth.

 Most of the asteroids also contain vast amounts of carbon which shows that they closely follow the elemental composition of the Sun.
 Dawn mission observation indicates that water may have flowed across the surface of Vesta and may be asteroids also contain water or ice in their interiors.